1P650/NewgroundsApp_Old/README.md

 # NewgroundsApp
 A WIP Newgrounds client for Android.
-Init.
+Only UI/UX for now, since the site does not have any open API.
+NG be like:
+-Hey, catch that HTML!
+-But I wanted raw JSON-responce!
+-It's not my problem, it's YOUURS.

-Making it more groovy and less efficient
+Making it more groovy and less performance-friendly.